 When you have multiple food sensitivities, the lining of your stomach and intestines becomes irritated and inflamed, and if you are continually eating something or other that is irritating, it never has a chance to rest and heal, leading to stomach pain, or heartburn, or gas, or other digestive discomfort.
 You may even develop "Leaky Gut Syndrome", which is an increased permeability of the intestinal walls that allows undigested proteins and fats to "leak" out of the intestine and into the bloodstream, where it sets off an autoimmune reaction.
 This irritation triggers increased cortisol secretion as your adrenal glands are alerted to an increase in histamine levels (the histamine causes the inflammation, the cortisol is an anti-inflammatory).

-What does this mean for people with tired adrenal glands?
 If you are constantly eating something that is causing inflammation or autoimmune response, you are asking your already tired adrenal glands to continually maintain elevated cortisol levels to supress the inflammation.
 Now imagine if your sensitivity is to wheat, which is consumed in at least one form at nearly every meal, either as a main feature, or as an ingredient in the canned soup that you used, or the soy sauce you marinated the meat in.
 The unrelenting exposure to an allergen is an often unrecognized contributing factor in adrenal burnout.

 Aside from the obvious gastric symptoms, delayed food allergies can also manifest themselves in ways you would never think to connect.
 Rheumatoid arthritis, fibromyalgia and other autoimmune syndromes, migraines, asthma, ADD, autism--these and many other conditions have all been found to have food sensitivity "triggers", and people who have identified their food sensitivities and eliminated them from their diets have often found dramatic improvement in their health.